bmoreonrails/rails_tutorial/README.md

 ## Up and Running

-Before you get started, make sure you have Ruby 2.x installed locally.
+Before you get started, make sure you have the Ruby version specified in [.ruby-version](https://github.com/bmoreonrails/rails_tutorial/blob/master/.ruby-version) installed locally.

 Then, clone the repo and run `bundle install`.